ahoxus/ahoxus.github.io/pages/pioneer.md

 again, there's no magical solution...

-we've been using pioneer gamified system to be accountable and get feedback, since 2019. [lots of older iterations are printed on *google drive*](https://drive.google.com/folderview?id=1T7fdo8RcTgne0HlwyJLbMnqTcf1nRivp). also, you can [find them on frontier]({{ page.frontier }}) by following the chain (under the comments).
+we've been using pioneer gamified system to be accountable and get feedback, since 2019. [lots of older iterations are printed on *google drive*](https://drive.google.com/folderview?id=1T7fdo8RcTgne0HlwyJLbMnqTcf1nRivp). also, you can [find them on frontier]({{ page.frontier }}) by following the chain (under the comments). since [the last day of august 2020 we started to add a lot of comments there as well. do take a look at the first one!](https://frontier.pioneer.app/posts/979a716f-cregox-ahoxus-org-progress-update-august-31st-2020)

 pioneer is basically a startup accelerator.